- Oops!Something went wrong.Please try again later.

-What's your experience like with menstruation?
 Most women will experience something called the PMS.
 Premenstrual Syndrome is a condition that affects a woman’s emotions, physical health, and behaviour typically a few days before her menses.
 Symptoms vary and can manifest in bloating, cramps, food cravings, headaches, mood swings, swollen and heavy breasts and more.

-How is it like for you?
+How has it been for you?
 Growing up, were you told to be discreet about it, especially before males?
 Or were you culturally appropriated into thinking that it is something to be ashamed of?
 Were you asked not to mix your laundry with the males in the household, not to enter a kelong just because you are 'dirty' and such actions would bring bad luck to the males and the fishermen will not enjoy a good haul?
 Or were you advised not to step into the temple out of respect to the deities for unknown reasons?
 How many times have you gritted your teeth and pressed on at the board meeting while having PMS just ‘cos you do not wish to be viewed as the weaker sex?

 Banish the taboos